MSF2141/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-Analysis of crowdfunding data to determine whether specific factors could make a campaign successful.

 ## **Overview of Project**
 An up-and-coming playwright, Louise, started a crowdfunding campaign to help fund her play, *Fever* in the US.
 Her estimated budget was over $10,000.
 Louise’s campaign came close to its fundraising goal in a short amount of time.
 Now, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.